ataylor89/Python/oop.md

 Every object has a class.

-In mathematics, a number belongs to a class number, a set belongs to class set, and a function belongs to class function.
+In mathematics, a number belongs to class number, a set belongs to class set, and a function belongs to class function.

 In Python, a module belongs to class module, a function belongs to class function, an integer belongs to class int, a string belongs to class str, a boolean belongs to class bool, a dictionary belongs to class dict, and a list belongs to class list.